Tono-vacn/Tono-vacn.github.io/aboutme.md

 And here is something I haven't mentioned on my resume:

-- My favorite music genre are mid-west emo, shoegaze, math rock, and post-rock.
+- My favorite music genres are mid-west emo, shoegaze, math rock, and post-rock.
 - I'm quite confident in my cooking skills, especially in **authentic** Chinese cuisine (eastern China style).
 - Biking is my first choice of transportation since my high school.
 - I'm also a sub-culture enthusiast, I love to watch anime, read manga, but not very good at playing games.